SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

   - L: Bit length for credit values (configurable, must satisfy L <= 252)
 ~~~

-The generators H1, H2, and H3 SHOULD be generated deterministically from a
+The generators H1, H2, and H3 MUST be generated deterministically from a
 nothing-up-my-sleeve value to ensure they are independent of each other and of
-G. They MAY be generated uniformly randomly, otherwise.
-This prevents attacks
-where malicious parameters could compromise security, for instance by the
-discrete logarithms of `H1`, `H2`, or `H3` being known, or them having known
-relationships between each other.
-Note that these generators are independent of
-the choice of L:
+G. This prevents attacks whereby malicious parameters could compromise security.
+Note that these generators are independent of the choice of L.

 ~~~
 GenerateParameters(domain_separator):